thisisjoonlim/dsdocs/docs/readings/books.md

 ---

 ## 2014 - Booked
-Author: Nir Eyal and Ryan Hoover
+{: .d-inline-block }
 Product
 {: .label .label-green }
+Author: Nir Eyal and Ryan Hoover

 - The ultimate goal of a habit-forming product is to solve the user’s pain by creating an association so that the user identifies the company’s product or service as the source of relief.
 - A product should be a painkiller to users (must have), not a vitamin (good to have).